dave3369/objo/README.md

 - The entire pipeline and inventory system were refactored using `std::unique_ptr`.
 The `ItemBuffer` safely moves `unique_ptr<Product>`, preventing any memory leaks during high-speed simulations, forced breakdowns, or pipeline resets.

 ### 4) UI & Backend Decoupling (MVC Approach)
 - The backend core classes do not contain a single line of Dear ImGui-related headers.
-The UI strictly reads data through the `MachineController` wrapper and the `SimulationLogger`.
-The top-level entry point (`main.cpp`) bridges the two sides, securely transforming UI button clicks into abstracted backend commands.
+We completely eliminated intermediate controller classes by introducing `SimulationBridge.h`.
+The UI strictly reads pure data structs (`MachineSnapshot`) and dispatches pure action requests (`SimulationCommand`).
+This ensures a 100% decoupled MVC architecture where the View and the Model are entirely oblivious to each other's implementation.

 ---